pyjarrett/calendon/docs/source/project/conventions.rst

     cn<type>_Set(<type>*, args...)

-Some resources cannot be copied, but do not making allocations.
+Some resources cannot be copied, but do not make allocations.

 Example: